 A student who boards or attempts to board a school bus other than the one to which the student is assigned or who boards or departs a school bus at a location other than assigned pick-up or drop-off bus stop without prior school administration permission is considered to be a 2.28 Code of Student Conduct offense and subject to formal disciplinary action.

-- 2.29 (ZZZ) Cheating and/or Copying the Work of Others Intentionally copying or using another's work to receive credit or improve grades.
-Examples would include, but are not limited to, plagiarizing, giving or receiving answers during testing. - 2.30 (ZZZ) Extortion A student may not obtain money or property from an unwilling person by force, threat of force, or other means of coercion.
+2.28 (ZZZ) Extortion - A student may not obtain money or property from an unwilling person by force, threat of force, or other means of coercion.